 We’re all constantly making plans to change, but whether we actually follow through boils down to how we answer this question: Is the pain of the change worth the benefit of the change?

 This is the million-dollar question with church giving platforms.

 If you already have online giving, you’re familiar with the pain of change.
 Moving to a new system, educating your givers, training staff… It’s not something you’re anxious to do again anytime soon.

 Especially if the benefit didn’t materialize.
 You took the leap, but has generosity increased?
 Does gift processing still take up a disproportionate amount of your staff’s time and sanity?
-Has the pandemic made that monthly contract fee unsustainable?
+Has that monthly contract fee become unsustainable?
 Do your various systems play nice with each other?

 Bottom line: A change that doesn’t solve your problems isn’t a solution.